Backflow preventer no hot water

 Can I fix a backflow preventer myself?

-How often should I have my backflow preventer inspected?
+How often should a backflow preventer be serviced?

-Most experts recommend having your backflow preventer inspected and tested annually to ensure it's working properly.
+Most experts recommend having a backflow preventer inspected and tested at least once a year to ensure it's functioning correctly.
+Some local codes may also require annual testing.

 Connect with certified professionals in your area